Requires Javascript to run jquery-core script

 Considering a Switch?

-Are you thinking about opting out of TOU prices in favour of Tiered prices?
+Are you thinking about changing your price plan?
 Here are a few things to consider.
 Make sure you have some of your recent electricity bills handy as you go through the information below.
-Keep in mind the effect of COVID-19 on your electricity use (for instance, you may be working from home when you normally wouldn’t be).
 Most of the information you will need is on the Electricity line of your bill.

-Do you pay TOU or Tiered prices for your electricity?
+What electricity price plan are you on?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

-As described above, the TOU price periods and Tier thresholds change with the season and are different during the winter (November 1- April 30) and summer (May 1- October 31) periods.
+As described above, the TOU price periods and Tier thresholds change with the season and are different during the winter (November 1 – April 30) and summer (May 1 – October 31) periods.
+ULO price periods are the same all year round.
 Does the amount of electricity you use change based on the season?

-If you’re thinking about switching, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000kWh in the winter or 600 kWh in the summer.
-For instance, if you heat your home electronically, your monthly use in the winter may be higher.
-And the same goes for the summer if you need to run your air conditioner.
+If you’re thinking about switching price plans, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000 kWh in the winter or 600 kWh in the summer.
+For instance, if you heat your home electrically, your monthly use in the winter may be higher.
+And the same goes for the summer if you need to run an air conditioner.

-With TOU prices, the price depends on when you use electricity.
+With TOU and ULO prices, the price depends on when you use electricity.
 Although the TOU price periods also change with the season, the electricity you use after 7 p.m. every day, and all the time on weekends and holidays, is charged at the lowest price under TOU all year round.
+And with ULO, the price periods remain the same all year round.

 If you’re a small business owner, some of the same factors mentioned earlier also apply – how much electricity do you use each month, and when do you use it?
 Keep in mind that the Tier threshold for small business customers is 750 kWh all year round.
 And not all small businesses are the same.
 A large restaurant with several ovens running in the evening may have a very different electricity usage pattern than a small salon that’s only open during the day.
 So may a dry cleaner compared to a convenience store, or a clothing store compared to a bakery.